"La Rivista di Engramma (open access)" ISSN 1826-901X

 This is the Warburg as just a few of those present will remember him – and as my mother saw him when she started his portrait.
 It is the photo [Fig. 4] which I always keep on my desk (or rather: on Bing’s desk which I still regard as a loan).
 I have to face it as it faces me, inescapably, so that I can consult it any time as a kind of oracle – and, really, the face is a bit enigmatic, as a proper oracle should be.
 It contains, potentially, the hints of many moods: it looks tired but resilient and vigilant; resigned yet expectant, even challenging, sharply critical, almost mocking, but not unprepared for a sudden smile.
 To pass the judgement of these eyes is a severe test.
 They tell me, faintly but perceptibly, what to publish and to write, and even more distinctly, what not to publish and not to write.
 For tonight, I believe to have, on the whole, their consent.

-On one question his answer seemed negative: Whether the best contribution for tonight would not be selected translations from those moving obituaries of 1929?
+On one question his answer seemed negative: whether the best contribution for tonight would not be selected translations from those moving obituaries of 1929?
 From Heise’s outstanding memoir?
 From Bing’s excellent speech in Hamburg, 1958, at the restitution of his bronze portrait to the Hamburger Kunsthalle?
 No, it seems that he would not let me off all that lightly – all these contributions were available and written in quite readable German, and if the English students would really – well: il resto, il resto non dico – ognuno, ognuno lo sà.
 On my question whether I had to be very solemn tonight, in order to rise to the occasion, his answer was this: “Nein, nicht nötig – lass Dich ruhig auf Deine Vorderbeine nieder!”
 (This is an authentic dictum: when somebody had to make supernatural efforts to keep up with his level of conversation, he felt tempted to say: “O please do get down on your forelegs!”).

 As Italian, my father’s favourite language, comes easier to most of you than German, let me quote, as a paraphrase of the mood prevailing in those obituaries, Giovanni Pascoli’s poem La Quercia caduta, the fallen Oak.